Life Sciences Nutrition (Bachelor of Science)

 - Curriculum

-The degree chart gives you an overview and recommendation, which modules you should take in which semester according to academic and examination regulations (FPSO).
+The degree chart gives an overview and recommendation, which modules you should take in which semester according to Academic and Examination Regulations (FPSO).

 - Timetable (TUM ID required for login):

-Via TUMonline you can have a timetable created for each semester according to FSPO.
+Via TUMonline a timetable for each semester according to the FPSO can be created.

-You can also create your own individual timetable, which can contain not only the dates of the selected courses, but also your personal appointments.
+Also an individual timetable can be created, which can contain not only the dates of the selected courses, but also personal appointments.

 First steps with TUMonline